swcarpentry/DEPRECATED-boot-camps/version-control/1_Local.md

 * A release branch, representing a released version of the code.
 * A master branch, representing the most up-to-date stable version of the code.
-* Various feature and/or developer-specific branches representing work-in-progress, new features etc.
+* Various feature and/or developer-specific branches representing work-in-progress, new features, etc.

 For example,

-             0.1      0.2        0.3
+            v1.0       v2.0   v3.0
               o---------o------o------    release
              /         /      /
      o---o---o--o--o--o--o---o---o---    master